meowgix/hello-world/README.md

 # hello-world
-my very first repository.
+This is my very first repository.

-i am a middle school science teacher turned data analytics graduate student. i want to learn a new skillset and carve out a career path for myself.
+I am a former middle school science teacher turned data analytics graduate student.
+I want to learn a new skillset and carve out a career path for myself.

-i wonder why you are reading this.